Reviewed by: MyTaxRebate Team on 9 Mar 2026

 Revenue works on a cumulative annual basis, so a person who stops work during the year can finish with unused tax credits and a lower final liability than payroll assumed earlier in the year.
 That is why unemployment refund content must always connect the loss of earnings, the final annual position, and any taxable DSP payment together rather than focusing on one payslip in isolation.
 This page is intentionally built for the straightforward, high-intent version of the query.

 The practical process matters as much as the headline rule.
-In most cases the employer must send Revenue the leaving date and final pay data first, then the refund is assessed through myAccount or Form P50 depending on the taxpayer's access.
+In most cases the employer must send Revenue the leaving date and final pay data first, then the refund is assessed through the Revenue system or Form P50 depending on the taxpayer's access.
 MyTaxRebate reviews the current-year position and the open years 2022, 2023, 2024, and 2025 so a claimant does not miss related PAYE credits, reliefs, or earlier overpayments while focused on the recent job loss.

 Readers often assume that unemployment automatically creates a refund, but Revenue only repays tax that was actually overpaid after the final record is reconciled.
 A careful review therefore looks at gross pay, PAYE, USC, PRSI, taxable DSP payments, unused credits, and timing before any figure is promised or any service page makes a claim.